adelekedare/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that  sorts and  print out unique word.
 A script that displays lines of same patterns.
 A script that prints lines of same patterns.
+A script that prints patterns and some lines after it.